jademartius/jademartius.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: it is not a deathnote unfortunately, but i wish it would # <a href='#'>Affiliations</a>. in sorrow, yet ever joyful
+subtitle: it is not a deathnote unfortunately, but i wish it would

 profile:
   align: right